hangyu-feng/army-chess/PLAN.md

 - Go 1.26 with Chi v5.
 - `coder/websocket` for WebSockets.
-- PostgreSQL 18 with native `pgx/v5`.
+- PostgreSQL 18 with native `pgx/v5`; the current vertical slice uses explicit repository code and plain SQL migrations rather than `sqlc` or `tern`.
-- `sqlc` for typed query generation and `tern` for migrations.
 - React 19.2, TypeScript 6, and Vite 8.
-- React Router for routes, TanStack Query for HTTP state, Zustand for realtime room/UI state, and Zod for runtime payload validation.
+- The current client uses pathname routing and local React hooks.
+React Router, TanStack Query, Zustand selectors, and Zod remain planned refinements.
-- CSS Modules and design tokens; no general-purpose component framework.
+- A shared CSS stylesheet and design tokens; no general-purpose component framework.
-- Go standard testing/fuzzing, Vitest, React Testing Library, and Playwright.
+- Go standard testing with race coverage; Vitest is installed, while React Testing Library and Playwright remain planned additions.
 - Caddy for static files, reverse proxying, WebSocket upgrades, and automatic TLS.
 - Docker Compose with no Redis in v1.